-Pierce Transit owns and operates eight Transit Centers throughout the PTBA with one new transit center planned for construction in the Spanaway area.
+Pierce Transit owns and operates eight transit centers throughout the Public Transit Benefit Area (PTBA) with one new transit center planned for construction in 2022/2023 in the Spanaway area.
 They are central and convenient connection points for several different local and regional bus routes.
 Connections are timed so riders can usually transfer between bus routes while minimizing wait times.
 Transit centers have well-lit, highly visible shelters, seating and travel information.
 Thirty Park-and-Ride lots are also conveniently located throughout the PTBA, of which 26 are managed by Pierce Transit.